WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `type`.

-The Type Section contains an [array] of all function signatures that will be used in the module.
+The Type Section consists of an [array] of function signatures.

-Each *function signature* contains a *parameter list*, an [array] of [types], and a *return list*, also an [array] of [types].
+Each *function signature* consists of:
+ - a *parameter list*, which is an [array] of [types].
+ - a *return list*, which is also an [array] of [types].

 **Validation:**
- - The return list of each array element is checked to have at most one element.
+ - Each return list is checked to contain at most one element.

 > In the future, this section may contain other forms of type entries as well, and support for function signatures with multiple return types.